FIRST TIME HERE?

 The campaign categories recognize complete programs that incorporate sound research, planning, execution and evaluation.
 Winning entries will reflect the highest standards for strategic thinking, ethical practice, and measurement that are consistent with the Barcelona Principles.
 Identical entries in multiple categories will not be accepted.

-Programs from the following 12 categories are eligible for consideration for the Grand Excalibur Award.
+Programs from categories 1-13 are eligible for consideration for the Grand Excalibur Award.

 1. Community Relations